 To begin with, Ammonia is a gas that dissolves in water and known as aqueous ammonia.
 When it comes in contact with air, it shifts from liquid to gas.
-Ammonia, or smelling salts first developed by the Romans.
-But in the Victorian era, it gets popularity because of its ability to cure dizziness and fainting.
+The Romans first developed ammonia or smelling salts.
+But in the Victorian era, it became popular because of its ability to cure dizziness and fainting.

 OSHA STANDARDS FOR AMMONIA INHALANTS

 As we all know, ammonia inhalants are hazardous and utilized in different work sites.
 So, OSHA (Occupational Safety and Health Administration) is concerned about employees’ safety.
 That is why OSHA has regulations for ammonia use and storage.
 Ammonia refrigeration discusses in OSHA standards for the general industry 29 CFR 1910.
 In addition, ammonia refrigeration discusses in this section on the OSHA website.